-12. Entire Contract and Construction (a) The contract between Buyer and Crace in respect of the goods .dent fied on the luce hereof consists in its entrer, of the terms and conditions appearing on the face and back of this document in lieu of all others, and superiedes all previous communications, representations a agreements, either stal or written, between the parties hereto with respect to the subject matter hereof.
-Ne modification thail be effected by the acknowledgement or acceptance of Buy it's purchase order forms or nemis containing terms or conditions different front or in addition o those other doe contained herein.
+12. Entire Contract and Construction (a) The contract between Buyer and Crace in respect of the goods identified on the face hereof consists in its entiter; of the terms and conditions appearing on the face and back of this document in lieu of all others, and superiedes all previous communications, representations or agreements, either oral or written, between the parties hereto with respect to the subject matter hereof.
+No multification shall be effected by the acknowledgement or acceptance of Buy at a parchase order family of other documents containing terms or conditions differen from or its addition o those contained herein.

-(b) Acceptance or use by Euser of any goods televered hersingle: shall be a acceptance of these as the only terms and conditions applying to the putchase and sale of raid goods unless other terms and conditions be agreed to in writing signed by both
+(b) Acceptance or use by Euser of any goods relivered herrinder shall be at acceptance of these as the only terns and conditions applying to the purchase and sale of said goods unless other terms wat conditions be agreed to in writing signed by both parties specifically referring to this contract.

-(e) This contract shall be interviewed in accordance ; with and, the construction itereof shall be governed by the laws of the Commonwealth of Massachusers.
-Canrons as used in these terms and conditions are for convenience of reference only and theil not be deemen or construed as in any way limiting or entending the languages of the provisions to which such captions mary nifer.
+(c) This contract shall be intervieted in accordanc ; with and, the coust untier itereof shall be governed by the laws of the Const onwealth of Massacausers.
+Capt one as used in these errors and conditions are for convenience of reference only and thell not be deemen or construed as in any way limiting or extending the languages of the provisions to which such captions many nifer.

-W. R. GRACE & CO.-CONN.
+W. R. GRACE & CO.-CONV.